 This course is designed to further enhance the third year athletic training education student's ability to connect their classroom instruction with their clinical education.
 Specific focus will be on the intermediate psychomotor proficiencies from the Athletic Training Educational Competencies and clinical pathology.
 The course will provide additional focus on the current conditions encountered within the student's clinical rotation, as well as provide for reflection, assessment and feedback of the student's competencies as mandated by the program's accreditation are required components to the course.
-Course is graded S/U. The combined total of the six hours required in HPE 281, 282, 381, 382, 481, 482 and four credits required in HPE 070 may not exceed a total of 14 applicable to the minimum credits needed to graduate.\

-HPE 404PRINCIPLES OF SPORT AND PHYSICAL EDUCATIONTwo credit hours
+HPE 404 PRINCIPLES OF SPORT AND PHYSICAL Two credit hours